nerfstudio-project/nerfstudio/docs/developer_guides/pipelines/datamanagers.md

         """Returns the next eval image.

         Returns:
-            The image index from the eval datset, the CameraRayBundle, and the RayGT dictionary.
+            The image index from the eval dataset, the CameraRayBundle, and the RayGT dictionary.
         """
 ```